RandomEngy/VidCoder/index.md

 ![Encoding settings]({{ site.baseurl }}/images/encoding_settings.png)

 ## Prerequisites
-You'll need [.NET 4](http://www.microsoft.com/downloads/details.aspx?FamilyID=e5ad0459-cbcc-4b4f-97b6-fb17111cf544) (only the client profile is needed).
+You'll need [.NET 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=53345).
 If you don't have it, VidCoder will prompt you to download and install it.
-If you're on Windows 8 you shouldn't need to install anything; it has .NET 4 pre-installed.
+If you're on Windows 10 you shouldn't need to install anything; it has .NET 4.6 pre-installed.

 You *do not* need to install HandBrake for VidCoder to work.